 Indeed, birthing ball exercises can give you the strength and stability that can help speed up dilation, move baby down into the pelvis, and even manage labor and delivery pain.
 What’s more, birthing balls are affordable, effective and versatile (you can use them well after birth to help with postpartum pain and breastfeeding, and children tend to think they’re great fun to play with), and you can involve your partner, doula or friend depending on where you choose to deliver.
 It’s no wonder, then, that so many midwives and birth doulas (myself included) recommend them to their clients.

-So if you are getting ready to welcome baby earth side, here are four birthing ball positions to get you comfortable and help you manage labor pain.
+So if you are getting ready to welcome baby earth side, here’s how to use a birthing ball during labor to get comfortable and help manage pain.